University of Florida Homepage

 The graduate program in social psychology is designed to provide students with a comprehensive background in the theoretical, empirical, and methodological foundations of basic and applied social psychology.
 The emphasis is on the development of research skills for eventual professional productivity.

-More information about the graduate program in social psychology, our expectations for students, requirements during the program, etc., is available at the following website: How To Be A Graduate Student 2018.pdf.
+Social Area Graduate Handbook: More information about the graduate program in social psychology, our expectations for students, requirements during the program, etc., is available in the 2023 Social Area Guide.

 Graduate Courses